awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

 1. In the navigation pane, choose **Instances**\.

 1. Launch an instance into your private subnet\.
-For more information, see [Launching an instance into your subnet](working-with-vpcs.md#VPC_Launch_Instance)\.
+For more information, see [Launch an instance into your subnet](working-with-vpcs.md#VPC_Launch_Instance)\.
 Ensure that you configure the following options in the launch wizard, and then choose **Launch**:
    + On the **Choose an Amazon Machine Image \(AMI\)** page, select an Amazon Linux AMI from the **Quick Start** category\.
    + On the **Configure Instance Details** page, select your private subnet from the **Subnet** list, and do not assign a public IP address to your instance\.
    + On the **Configure Security Group** page, ensure that your security group includes an inbound rule that allows SSH access from your NAT instance's private IP address, or from the IP address range of your public subnet, and ensure that you have an outbound rule that allows outbound ICMP traffic\.